 What is the biggest idea you can apply and see added profits for little to no cost?

-The answer is pretty un dramatic... an adequate production record keeping system.
-That's right; an adequate production record keeping system is the foundation of all your attempts to become more productive and for a number of reasons.
+The answer is pretty un dramatic... an adequate crushing and screening record keeping system.
+That's right; an adequate record keeping system that tracks production is the foundation of all your attempts to become more productive and for a number of reasons.

 First and foremost, you cannot even know if you are making a difference unless you have accurate records to see if what you are doing is making a difference.